-Jamón is the culinary treasure of Spain and Spaniards enjoy more ham per person than anywhere else in the world.
-In Spain it is common to see a whole ham resting on a stand in the family kitchen, ready for anyone to cut a thin slice for a snack or a treat.
+Jamón is the culinary treasure of Spain and Spaniards eat more ham per person than anywhere else in the world.
 A whole jamón can easily be stored in your kitchen and used daily for tapas or in recipes.

-Remove the layer of fat from the top and the sides until the meat is exposed.
+Remove the layer of fat from the top and the sides of the jamón until the meat is exposed.
 Trim the fat as you slice.
-Cut small, very thin slices, including some of the marbled fat, if your ham is an Ibérico.
+Cut small, very thin slices, including some of the fat which holds much of the flavor.
 Slice downwards with your free hand behind the knife.
 If you plan to consume the entire ham in a day or two, you can remove the skin and fat completely.
 If not, it is better only to to remove the skin and outer fat layer from the area to be sliced that day.
 To enjoy the flavor and texture of a fine jamón, slice the ham with a long sharp knife in the following order: first the rump half, then the rump end and lastly the shank.

 You may notice natural molds and bits of salt on the surface of the ham – these occur naturally in the curing and maturation process.
 In fact mold is an indication of a properly aged ham.
 Simply wipe clean with vegetable oil and a cloth.

 Mold: A thin layer of mold may appear on whole hams.
 This penicillin-like mold is completely harmless.
-It can be removed with a clean, damp cloth, with a cloth and oil, or a vegetable brush.
+It can be removed with a clean, damp cloth, with a cloth and oil.

 Iridescent sheen: This effect can be seen on the cut surface of the ham and in certain parts of the meat.
 The coloring sometimes has a metallic appearance.
 It is insignificant as far as the quality of the ham is concerned.